SEO for Medical Clinics and Practices [2026]

 5. A lack of patience

 SEO is a 6–12 month process, and Google evaluates YMYL medical content with exceptional caution.
-Anyone promising a position within a month understands neither SEO nor the specifics of medicine.
+Anyone promising a position within a month understands neither SEO nor how carefully Google treats a topic where someone's health is the stake.
 Quitting after two months means losing the entire investment made so far.

 6. Ignoring internal linking